PhilT/merrol/README.md

 ----------------------------------
 To get the most out of a screen whether it's a 30" desktop or a 13" laptop.
 Control screens without having to resize windows.
 Maximize the workspace.

 Foremost, it will be a Rails and Ruby editor with an emphasis on Behaviour and Test Driven Development.
-There will be nothing stopping it being customized for other languages and there will be nothing to stop it being forked or plugins added.
+There will be nothing stopping it being customized for other languages and there will be nothing to stop it being forked or plugins added, although a plugin system is not currently planned.

 No toolbars, menus, icons or any other extra fluff.
 Straightforward shortcuts will allow access to all functions.

-It will be robust, built with well factored, well tested, accessible pure Ruby code
+It will be robust, built with well factored, well tested, pure Ruby code

 There will be no dialogs.
 Panels will allow a more versatile and accessible way to accept input.

-Support multiple instances for loading different application directories
+Support multiple instances for loading different application directories.

 It will be developed primarily for the Linux OS in particular it uses ruby GNOME 2.
 However, this is a cross platform library so it should work on Windows and Mac OS.